WHO WE ARE

 In addition, Dr. DeSilva is an assistant clinical professor of medicine at Quinnipiac University School of Medicine.

 His hospital affiliations include Milford Hospital and Yale hospital Systems.
-Currently his practice is in Hamden CT and he resides in Woodbridge.
+Currently his practice is in Hamden CT and he resides in Stratford.
 He is married and has two children.

 Dr. Sunita Chhabra, M.D. is a medical graduate of Dr S.N.
 Medical College, Jodhpur in India.
 After finishing her medical degree, she completed her residency and post-graduation in OB/GYN in India.
 Since moving to the US, She developed and interest in Internal medicine and finished her internship and Residency in Internal Medicine from Long Island College Hospital (SUNY Downstate, Brooklyn).
 Dr Chhabra then worked in New York for 5 years, before moving to Connecticut in 2005.
 Since then she has been in private practice in North Haven for 14 years.